loknjinu13/Week-7/Week7.md

 Bill's also back his arguments with examples and many other steps.
 For me he has such a great dicdatic startegy of teaching people what they need to know to kick-off their Software Engineering Career.
-How to write code and how to review code are important value of a Software Engineer.
+How to write code and how to review code are important value for a <del>Software Engineer</del>.

 According to me, I always want to know  and understand how  language are put together and during execution they can explain perfect thought of a developer